NaliniRaghav/Raghavendra_Nalini_FoodDeliveryApp_Capstone_FrontEnd/README.md

 POST /api/users/signup: Register a new user.
  POST /api/users/login: Login for existing users.
 POST /api/users/reset-password: Request a password reset.

 Restaurants
  GET /api/restaurants: Get a list of restaurants with optional filters (cuisine, location, rating).
  GET /api/restaurants/: Get details of a specific restaurant by ID.
  Menu Items
 GET /api/menuItems/restaurants/
 Get a list of menu items for a specific restaurant.
-Cart and Orders
+Cart and Order
-POST /api/orders: Place an order with items from the cart.
+Order items
+API
+GET /api/orders: Retrieve all orders with details populated for users, restaurants, and items.
-GET /api/orders/user/: Get the order history for a specific user.
+GET /api/orders/:id: Retrieve a specific order by ID.
+POST /api/orders: Create a new order.
+PUT /api/orders/:id: Update an order by ID.
+DELETE /api/orders/:id: Delete an order by ID.

 Setup and Installation